An Action Language for Multi-Agent Domains: Foundations: Introduction

 \begin{itemize}

-\item The action language \ma0, which considers different types of actions---such as world-altering actions, announcement actions, and sensing actions---for formalizing multi-agent domains, along with actions that affect the dynamic awareness and observation capabilities of the agents;
+\item The action language \mastar{}, which allows the representation of different types of actions---such as world-altering actions, announcement actions, and sensing actions---for formalizing multi-agent domains; the language explicitly supports actions that allow the dynamic modification of the awareness and observation capabilities of the agents;

-\item A transition function based semantics for \ma0, that enables hypothetical reasoning and planning in multi-agent domains;

-\item The notion of \emph{definite action theories}, that characterizes action theories for which the computation of the initial state is possible---which is an essential component in the implementation of a heuristic search-based planner for domains described in \ma0; and
+\item A transition function-based semantics for \mastar{}, that enables hypothetical reasoning and planning in multi-agent domains.
+This, together with the notion of a \emph{finitary-{\bf S5} theories} for representing the initial state, introduced in \citep{SonPBG14}, provides a foundation for the implementation of a heuristic search-based planner for domains described in \mastar{}; and